Tre-Seibert/FinalProject/README.md

-# WanderLog: The Travelers Journal
+# WanderLog: The Traveler's Journal
 WanderLog: The Traveler's Journal